-Hands should be washed with soap after using the toilet, after cleaning a child's bottom (or any other contact with human excreta, including that of babies and children), and before any contact with food, such as before eating or before preparing food.
+Hands should be washed with soap after using the toilet, after cleaning a child's bottom (or any other contact with human excreta, including that of babies and children), and before any contact with food, such as before eating, before preparing food, or before feeding others.
 Children and adults should also wash their hands after playing or working outside, or touching animals and their dwellings.